wandb/docs/docs/guides/integrations/ultralytics.md

 You can also check out about the integration in this report: [Supercharging Ultralytics with W&B](https://wandb.ai/geekyrakshit/ultralytics/reports/Supercharging-Ultralytics-with-Weights-Biases--Vmlldzo0OTMyMDI4)

-In order to use the W&B integration with Ultralytics, we need to import the `wandb.yolov8.add_wandb_callback` function.
+In order to use the W&B integration with Ultralytics, we need to import the `wandb.integration.ultralytics.add_wandb_callback` function.

 ```python
 import wandb